Flowpack/neos-matomo/Readme.md

 + **cURL php extension** for api calls
 + **Neos CMS** >= 3.3
++ **Matomo** >= 3.3
 + A **Matomo instance** that is reachable via **https**
 + A Neos Backend User with the Role **Neos.Neos:Administrator**

+### Compatibility with older versions

+The version 2 of this package is still compatible with Piwik instances but might at some point not work anymore when Matomo gets a bigger update.

+Always check that your tracking software is up-to-date and use the latest releases of this package if possible.

 - - -